microsoft/pxt-adafruit/docs/tutorials/getting-started.md

 ### Step 7

 Well done!
-You have complete this activity.
+You have completed this activity.